AilieOHagan/Get-Preservation-Ready/README.md

 The 'Get Preservation Ready' tool is suitable for use on PC, laptop, tablet, or mobile device.

 ### To use it as a digital preservation advocacy tool:
-This tool is designed to be edited where needed, so the guidance can be tailored to reflect your institutional policies and preferences.
+This tool is designed to be edited where needed, so the guidance can be tailored to reflect your institutional policies and preferences, or example scenarios updated for relevance to your users.
 To edit any section, it is recommended you first install the open-source software, Twine, which is available at twinery.org.

 1. Either using Twine for Desktop or Browser: tap the 'Library' tab and select 'Import'.
 Then, Import Stories -> Choose file (select the file: Get-Preservation-Ready.html)
 <img width="760" alt="image" src="https://github.com/user-attachments/assets/37e5efe6-e87d-4dab-b4fe-e536ec391da0" />